IHE/ITI.Finance/input/pagecontent/volume-1.md

 The Coverage Requestor can check the coverage eligibility of beneficiaries from a Claims Manager.

-TODO: FHIR Capability Statement for [Coverage Requestor](CapabilityStatement-IHE.ToDo.client.html)
+FHIR Capability Statement for [Coverage Requestor](CapabilityStatement-IHE.FAIS.CoverageRequestor.html)

 <a name="claims-requestor"> </a>